 The most commercially developed of Provence's hilltop villages, St-Paul-de-Vence is a magical place.
 Artists are still drawn to its light, its pure air, its wraparound views, and its honey-color stone walls, soothingly cool on a hot Provençal afternoon.
 Get here early in the day to get a jump on the cars and tour buses, which can clog the main D36 highway by noon, or plan on a stay-over.

 It won't take you long to "do" St-Paul-de-Vence; a pedestrian circuit leads you inevitably through its Rue-Grande to the donjon (fortress tower) and austere Gothic church.
 The trick is to break away and slip into a few mosaic-cobbled backstreets, little more than alleys; door after door, window after niche spills over with potted flowers and orange trees and they usually lead to an impossibly pretty cul-de-sac.
 The shuttered stone houses rear up over the streets, so close you could shake hands from window to window.

-From St-Paul-de-Vence, there is a scenic hiking path to Vence (next to the Chapelle Ste-Claire); the walk takes an hour and 20 minutes.
+From St-Paul-de-Vence, there is a scenic hiking path to Vence (next to the Chapelle Ste-Claire); the walk takes 1 hour 20 minutes.